4 Remote Wisconsin Cabins Perfect for Stargazing

-Luckily, there are still secluded Wisconsin escapes that allow the night sky to be viewed in all its splendor.
+Scientists estimate there are more than 200 billion stars in the Milky Way.
+But often, under the glow of cities, it’s difficult to get a good view.
+Luckily, Wisconsin has many secluded escapes that allow the night sky to be viewed in all its splendor.
 You don’t even need to worry about finding a place to watch in the dark of night.
 Just check into one of these cabins, and look up.

 Some of the darkest skies in Wisconsin can be found on Madeline Island, and there’s no shortage of cabins to relax at while you take it all in.

 The Simple Gifts Cabin is located at the island’s northern point, far from light pollution.
 This one-room studio style cabin with a patio and fire pit is just steps from a private beach that overlooks Lake Superior, providing crystal clear views of the night sky.